JAMA August 19, 1998

 Tested

-Conjugated equine estrogens plus medroxyprogesterone acetate
+Conjugated equine estrogens alone or with medroxyprogesterone acetate

 Population